coyotespike/coyotespike.github.io/_posts/2016-07-13-RCReturnStatement.md

 what I was doing and felt awkward.
 I regret jumpstarting yet another let's-read-the-entirety-of-SICP group before letting it die out (these *never* work, though "SICP slowly" could).
-I don't really regret doing webdev even though this kind of a little bit annoys the good facilitators et al. The time or two I broke the social rules pain me.
+I don't really regret doing webdev even though this (kind of, a little bit) annoys the good facilitators et al. The time or two I broke the social rules pain me.

 Jon and I practiced random bits of math.
 We heard a talk advocating moving all